mlgordon/vpc/vpc-glossary.md

 ## Subnet
 A subnet is an IP address range, bound to a single Zone, which cannot span multiple Zones or Regions.
 A subnet can span the entirety of the Zone in the IBM Cloud VPC.

+For the purposes of IBM Cloud VPC, the important characteristic for a [subnet] is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
+Subnet isolation can be accomplished by Network Access Control Lists (ACLs) that act as firewalls to control the flow of data packets among subnets.
+Similarly, security groups act as virtual firewalls to control the flow of data packets to and from individual virtual server instances (VSIs).

+It is the isolation of subnets that allows you to create a private space within the public cloud.

 ## VPN